RayCarrot/GbaMonoGame.Rayman3/README.md

 ![Title screen](img/screenshots/title_screen.png)
 *The goal is to have the game be functionally identical to the original GBA game, while modernizing the code and including optional game enhancements.*

-You can view the current progress of this port under [Progress](PROGRESS.MD).
+You can view the current progress of this port in [the progress document](PROGRESS.MD) as well as the currently planned features in [the todo document](TODO.MD).

 ## GbaEngine
 The original game uses [Ubisoft's GbaEngine](https://raymanpc.com/wiki/en/GbaEngine), an engine which was written in C and built from Ubisoft's Game Boy Color engine.
 The engine is object-oriented, which makes it work well for a C# re-creation, and consists of several, mostly independent, modules.